-The Virginia Beach area boasts numerous historical, cultural, military, and marine attractions.
+The Virginia Beach area boasts numerous adventure, historical, cultural, military, and marine attractions.
 Here is just a sampling of some favorites.
 Click here for a complete list.
+PLEASE NOTE: DUE TO COVID-19, PLEASE CONTACT EACH ATTRACTION BEFOREHAND TO FIND OUT THEIR HOURS OF OPERATION AND ANY RESTRICTIONS.

 Head north on General Booth only 2.5 miles and you'll be at the famous and fabulous Virginia Beach oceanfront and boardwalk!
 Take it easy and take the trolley, which runs right from KOA to the beach Memorial thru Labor Day, or rent an electric bike or beach cruiser at KOA and ride it all the way on the local bike path!